 “[t]he Matusiewicz family’s stalking campaign included broad dissemination — by mail, email, websites, Internet postings and other means – of false and defamatory allegations against Belford.”Department of Justice Office of Public Affairs

 Thus, as this case clearly and unequivocally demonstrates, if anyone claims that they or anyone else can say whatever they want and there are no consequences, they are not telling you the truth.

 Freedom of speech is not the freedom to defame, incite violence, manufacture evidence, and/or the freedom to solicit crimes.
-If left unaccountable, tragically, more people are hurt and killed.
+If left unaccountable, tragically, more people will be hurt and possibly killed.